 Why do cravings emerge?

-There are a myriad of instances, theories and probabilities that can manifest into alcohol cravings.
+There is a myriad of instances, theories, and probabilities that can manifest into alcohol cravings.
 The most common are:

 What are the dangers of cravings and how long do they last?